 - Water Bottle.
 A tough 1L ‘Nalgene’ style water bottle is ideal and can be supplemented with another bottle of sports drink etc. for the summit days.
-Hot sweet tea is available in the huts and a good way of keeping your drink warm for longer.
+Hot sweet tea is sometimes available in the huts and a good way of keeping your drink warm for longer.

 - Snacks / Hill food.
 Bring your favorite snacks for the hill, flapjacks, cereal bars, dried fruit, cake, chocolate, energy bars etc. Things can be bought in Chamonix before deaprture and in the mountain huts which also provide lunch.

 - Head Torch.
 Necessary for pre-dawn starts and moving about the mountain huts.
 Small, light LED head-torch like the Petzl Tikka

 - Personal Medical Items.
 Blister kit, plasters, painkillers, glasses / contact lenses as necessary

 - Personal Admin Items.
 Mobile Phone, Cash, Passport if necessary, Insurance details – see our Insurance FAQ

 Extra Kit for Huts

 - Very thin / light sheet sleeping bag / liner.
 This is a very small / light item and not a normal sleeping back (which is not required).
 These can be easily bought in Chamonix or online in advance and are required for nearly all alpine huts

 - Ear Plugs